 As Chief Executive, it was your responsibility to prevent such illegal conduct.
-Enough has now been revealed to suggest that Congressional investigations and an independent prosecutor will uncover the facts which you and your administration have attempted to conceal
+Enough has now been revealed to suggest that Congressional investigations and an independent prosecutor will uncover the facts which you and your administration have attempted to conceal. attempted to conceal.

-Notwithstanding our various allegations, you would win back the respect of the American people by realgning your Presidency, thus restoring our coun-try to its rightful prestige.
+Notwithstanding our various allegations, you would win back the respect of the American people by resigning your Presidency, thus restoring our country to its rightful prestige.